khushimadan/Heart-Disease-Classification/README.md

 ## Results

-Achieved a target accuracy of ~95% (update based on actual results).
+Achieved an accuracy of ~90%

-The best-performing model was Random Forest (modify if needed).
+The best-performing model was Logistic Regression

 ## Future Improvements